Australian Model Madi Edwards Drops Jaws In White Bikini On The Beach

 In the comments, Madi’s fans appeared to be tripping over themselves to find the best way to express their admiration for her beauty.
-Many of them seemed to be at a loss for words though, as several of the comments are simply long strings of emojis.
+Many of them seemed to be at a loss for words though, as several of the comments are simply long strings of emoji.

 Madi is likely used to this type of attention though.
-As The Inquisitr previously reported, she got similar feedback when she recently posted a photo of herself rocking red lingerie in a luxurious looking bathroom.
+As The Inquisitr previously reported, she got similar feedback when she recently posted a photo of herself rocking red lingerie in a luxurious-looking bathroom.

 But the public comments that she receives on her NSFW posts likely pale in comparison to the direct messages she gets from her infatuated admirers on social media.
 In a 2018 interview with Maxim Australia, she chatted about the DMs she receives and some of them sound truly bizarre.